EXPLAINER-What's in Trump's Middle East peace plan

 The last Israeli-Palestinian peace talks collapsed in 2014.
 Enduring obstacles include the expansion of Israeli settlements on occupied land over decades, and generations of mutual suspicion.

-In November the United States reversed decades of policy when Secretary of State Mike Pompeo announced Washington no longer regarded Israeli settlements in the West Bank as a breach of international law.
+In November, the United States reversed decades of policy when Secretary of State Mike Pompeo said Washington no longer regarded Israeli settlements in the West Bank as a breach of international law.
 Palestinians and most of the international community view the settlements as illegal under international law.
-Israel disputes this.
+Israel disputes that.

 Speaking after Trump in Washington, Netanyahu described the announcement as "a historic day."
-He compared Trump's plan to former President Harry Truman's 1948 recognition of the state of Israel.
+He compared Trump's plan to U.S. President Harry Truman's 1948 recognition of the state of Israel.

 "On this day, you became the first world leader to recognize Israel's sovereignty over areas in Judea and Samaria that are vital to our security and central to our heritage," he added, using the Biblical names for the West Bank.
 Abbas called Trump's plan the "slap of the century."